kshitijlimaye/trigram-service/README.md

 ## How to build the code
 The project uses Maven as a build tool.
 To build the code, please run following command
->mvn clean install package
+>mvn clean install

-This should generate a JAR file inside target folder.
+This should generate an executable JAR file inside target folder.

 ## How to run the service
 Copy the contents in the following file